nightscout/cgm-remote-monitor/README.md

   * `ALARM_TIMEAGO_WARN_MINS` (`15`) - minutes since the last reading to trigger a warning
   * `ALARM_TIMEAGO_URGENT` (`on`) - possible values `on` or `off`
   * `ALARM_TIMEAGO_URGENT_MINS` (`30`) - minutes since the last reading to trigger a urgent alarm
-  * `SHOW_PLUGINS` - enabled plugins that should have their visualisations shown, defaults to all enabled
+  * `SHOW_PLUGINS` - enabled plugins that should have their visualizations shown, defaults to all enabled

 ### Plugins

   Plugins are used extend the way information is displayed, how notifications are sent, alarms are triggered, and more.

   The built-in/example plugins that are available by default are listed below.
-The plugins may still need to be `ENABLE`'d.
+The plugins may still need to be enabled by adding the to the `ENABLE` environment variable.

   **Built-in/Example Plugins:**